top of page

 News And Upcoming Events

-Join us for our next WATeR Hike of the East Lakeshore Trail
+WATeR Hike on the East Lakeshore Trail Tuesday September 17th

 WATeR Leads 2024 Lakeshore Cleanup Initiative